 If you prefer not to download and install the new software yourself, we can ship you the new WiFi interface, along with a new memory card pre-loaded with the CoachProxy 3.0 software.
 There is a $15 charge (plus shipping) for this service.
 Just plug the WiFi adapter into a CoachProxy USB port and replace your CoachProxy’s new memory card with the new one. – Request Free WiFi Hardware Upgrade – Purchase CoachProxy 3.x Software Card

-If your CoachProxy is out of warranty (purchased before January 2018), you can purchase the WiFi hardware upgrade directly from Amazon or other retailers for around $15.
+If your CoachProxy is out of warranty (more than a year old), you can purchase the WiFi hardware upgrade directly from Amazon or other retailers for around $15.

 Purchase from Amazon at https://www.amazon.com/gp/product/B003MTTJOY (be sure “N150-Nano” is selected) or search the web for “Edimax EW-7811Un Nano Wi-Fi USB Adapter”.
 Just plug the WiFi adapter into a CoachProxy USB port.